ac3codes/batch-command-runner/README.md

 Hello everyone!
 I'm Ac3.
 I'm writing this because I have to confess that I vibe-coded this project.
 I didn't know much about modding, but needed a mod that could run a large series of commands, so I vibe-coded it.
-I personaly didn't like that I was dependent on AI for this but I don't have enough time to pick up java, so I apologize for that.
+I personally didn't like that I was dependent on AI for this but I don't have enough time to pick up java, so I apologize for that.
 All the designs and ui decisions are made by me.
 Anyway, thanks for using my mod.

 # Batch Command Runner (Fabric 26.2)